haakusi/macTimeWatch/README.md

-# macTimeWatch
+# macTimeWatch.exe
-You can use to stop watch functions in macbook
+You can use to stop watch functions in macbook .exe program

 This project makes by Twitch when I played the live broadcasting with codings.